Clustering, order conditions, and languages of interval exchanges: Languages

 A word $w$ in $L$ is {\em right special} (resp. {\em left special}) if it has more than one {\em right extension} $wx$ (resp. {\em left extension} $xw$) in $L,$ with $x$ in $\mathcal A.$ If $w$ is both right special and left special, then $w$ is {\em bispecial}.
 If $\# L_1>1$, the empty word $\varepsilon$ is bispecial.
-To {\em resolve} a bispecial word $w$ is to find all words in $L$ of the form $xwy$ for letters $x$ and $y$.\\
+To {\em resolve} a bispecial word $w$ is to find all its {\em bilateral extensions} $xwy$ in $L$ with $x$ in $\mathcal A,$ $y$ in $\mathcal A.$\\ A bispecial word $w$ in $L$ is a {\em strong bispecial} if

-A {\it suffix return word} of a word $w$ in a language $L$ is any word $v$ in $L$ such that $wv$ has exactly two occurrences of $w$, one as a prefix and one as a suffix.
-A {\it prefix return word} of a word $w$ in a language $L$ is any word $v$ in $L$ such that $vw$ has exactly two occurrences of $w$, one as a prefix and one as a suffix.
-A {\it full return word} of $w$ is $wv$ for a suffix return word $v$ or $vw$ for a prefix return word $v$.\\
+A {\it suffix return word} to a word $w$ in a language $L$ is any word $v$ in $L$ such that $wv$ has exactly two occurrences of $w$, one as a prefix and one as a suffix.
+A {\it prefix return word} to a word $w$ in a language $L$ is any word $v$ in $L$ such that $vw$ has exactly two occurrences of $w$, one as a prefix and one as a suffix.
+A {\it complete return word} of $w$ is $wv$ for a suffix return word $v$ or $vw$ for a prefix return word $v$.\\

-For a word $w$, we denote by $w^{\omega+}$ the one-sided infinite word $www...$, by $w^{\omega-}$ the one-sided infinite word $...www$, by $w^{\omega}$ the two-sided infinite word $...www...$, and by $L_w$ the language consisting of all the factors of $w^{\omega+}$, or equivalently all the factors of $w^{\omega-}$, or equivalently all the factors of $w^{\omega}$.
+For a word $u$, we denote by $u^{\omega+}$ the one-sided infinite word $uuu\cdots$, by $u^{\omega-}$ the one-sided infinite word $\cdots uuu$, by $u^{\omega}$ the two-sided infinite word $\cdots uuu\cdots$, and by $L_u$ the language consisting of all the factors of $u^{\omega+}$, or equivalently all the factors of $u^{\omega-}$, or equivalently all the factors of $u^{\omega}$.

-If $W$ is a set a words on $\mathcal A$, $F(W)$ the non-extendable language made with all the factors of all the words in $W$.
+If $W$ is a set a words on $\mathcal A$, $F(W)$ is the non extendable language made with all the factors of all the words in $W$.
 If $W$ has a single element $w$, we denote $F(W)$ by $F(w)$.